- The Transfer Experience

 Q: I am in my first semester in college.
 Am I eligible to apply as a transfer?

 Yes.
-Even though you do not have grades yet, you will fill out a mid-term report and we will render a decision based on mid-term progress and your high school record.
+Even though you do not have grades yet, you will fill out a "Common Application Mid Year Report" and we will render a decision based on mid-term progress and your high school record.
 Offers of admission are made with the expectation that coursework will be completed by the end of that term so that credits may then be transferred to Connecticut College.

 Q: Is it okay to take a semester off if I am applying as a transfer?